 Third, we analysed the DSM spatial stability with respect to the potential axis of rotation around the GCPs, which in the case study laid over a narrow, elongated and straight domain.
 The GCPs distributed over the floodplain along the nearbank area defined the linear transformation from an arbitrarily scaled coordinate system to the real-world coordinates.
 In order to verify that the DSM was stable and the tendency to rotate around co-linear solutions did not affect the accuracy beyond the survey target, we computed a regression line with the GCPs to identify the potential axis of rotation for the DSM domain.
-Then, we projected the DSM elevation errors corresponding to the GPS points onto the plane perpendicular to the regression line.
-Afterwards, werotational plane the DSM elevation errors corresponding to the GPS points and computed a second regression line with those points to evaluate the alignment of errors across the potential axis of rotation. if there was a linear tendency that indicated a model rotation.
+Then, we projected onto the perpendicular rotational plane the DSM elevation errors corresponding to the GPS points and computed a second regression line to evaluate if there was a linear tendency that indicated a model rotation.

-Fourth, we made profiles across six sections of dissimilar erosion rates to contrast the bank representations of i) the 30 SfM DSM, ii) the triangulated ALS grid, and iii) the RTK GPS points.
-The profiles were computed extracted with MATLAB using i) the Geometry Processing Toolbox (Jacobson et al., 2017) adapted to slice triangle meshes, ii) a linear interpolation across the triangulated ALS grid, and iii) a projection of the RTK GPS points onto the exact cross-section locations.
+Fourth, we made profiles across six sections of dissimilar erosion rates to contrast the bank representations of i) the SfM DSM, ii) the triangulated ALS grid, and iii) the RTK GPS points.
+The profiles were computed with MATLAB using i) the Geometry Processing Toolbox (Jacobson et al., 2017) adapted to slice triangle meshes, ii) a linear interpolation across the triangulated ALS grid, and iii) a projection of the RTK GPS points onto the exact cross-section locations.
 Then, we identified and analysed a cross section over which sequential SfM-UAV surveys showed different stages of the erosion cycle, since the bank erosion cycle was used as a reference to distinguish between techniques capable of measuring at either the process or the cross-sectional scale.